Skip to content

 Lists

-Use Node.list for simple arrays that can be fully re-rendered, and Node.keyedList when item identity matters.
+Use View.For for simple arrays that can be fully re-rendered.
+Add by when item identity matters.
+View.For accepts Prop.static(value) for plain data and Prop.signal(signal) for reactive data.

 1let items = Signal.make(["Apple", "Banana", "Cherry"])